How to clean your Samsung washing machine

-Keeping your Samsung washer clean is important because it prevents odors and mold from accumulating, and keeps your washer performing the way it should.
-Let us show you how and when to clean your Samsung front and top load washers, whether you're cleaning surface spots, the pump filter (on front load washers), or running Self Clean or Pure Cycle.
+Keeping your Samsung washer clean is important because it prevents odors or mold from accumulating, and keeps your washer performing the way it should.
+Let us show you how and when to clean your Samsung front and top load washers, whether you're cleaning surface spots, the pump filter (on front load washers), or running a Self Clean or Pure Cycle.

 Keep it fresh between cleanings and prevent mold and mildew